sindresorhus/execa/docs/output.md

 console.log(stdout);
 ```

-When combining [`'inherit'`](#terminal-output) with other values, please note that the subprocess will not be connected to an interactive TTY, even if the current process is.
+__Loss of TTY control:__ Please note that when a file descriptor is configured with a combination of 'inherit' and other values, this file descriptor will never refer to a TTY in the subprocess, even if in the current process it does.

 ## Interleaved output